moledoc/hl/README.md

 	- [ ] something inspired by [nobuild](https://github.com/tsoding/nob.h) instead of `make`
 - [x] merge tokenize_test into the main file
 - [ ] commandline arguments to toggle different functionality; eg tui vs gui mode, overriding comment/code style, etc
+	- [x] override what to color/what not to color
 - [ ] resolve TODOs and others
 - [ ] placeholder
 - [ ] proper readme